House for Marebito / VUILD

 For construction, VUILD proposed a new local networking system which completes all the construction process, from material procurement to installation, within a 10-kilometer radius in order to make use of local forest resources, and approach the decline of forestry.
 The first step was to introduce a low cost but high-performance digital fabrication machine “ShopBot” to the local lumber mill called Nagata Corporation, and the second was to slice the logs and turn into wooden boards, which is a standard that can be processed with ShopBot.
 Thus, they have succeeded in completing an architecture by using local wood which normally cannot meet the standard of distribution.

 For design, VUILD proposed a construction method using digital fabrication which duplicates local traditional architectural methods called “Gassho Zukuri” and “Wakunouchi” developed to withstand heavy snowfalls.
 These traditional methods have been in decline due to the exodus of the population to urban areas and the decline of the local economy, and VUILD’s challenge was to realize the traditional techniques by ShopBot.
 In addition, They also dwelled on the directions of the house.
-The gable surfaces were placed to north and south to imitate Gassho Zukuri, and they made mountains run in parallel to the guesthouse look like U-shaped gutter as it is the path of the wind, thus arranged “wind-catcher” to the east side facades in order to secure the daylight, ventilation, and warmth at the same time
+The gable surfaces were placed to north and south to imitate Gassho Zukuri, and they made mountains run in parallel to the guesthouse look like U-shaped gutter as it is the path of the wind, thus arranged “wind-catcher” to the east side facades in order to secure the daylight, ventilation, and warmth at the same time.

 In the process of deciding the method, the concept of “An architecture which is an extension of the furniture which can be made by amateur” was also very important.
 By processing all the parts small, they succeeded in involving residents who had never been able to participate in architecture such as kids, women, and elder people.
 In addition, small parts are excellent in transportation and can be constructed without scaffold at the sloping land and narrow space.
 Although over 1,000 pieces and 1,000 joints were needed at the end of the day, since all the pieces were processed by the digital fabrication machine, there were no misaligns.
 VUILD has succeeded in challenging the social issues of the decline of forestry and marginal settlement by using ShopBot.